skellis46/finger-pointing-moon/case-for-support.md

 >Under the Research Methods heading you should also outline how any copyright or intellectual property issues relating to the project and the production of any outputs will be addressed.

+- convince decision makers that ‘this is the best solution’ and feel compelled to fund it – (approx >50% of content);

+add pace layers from devonthink.

+1. research focus 1: leadership
+    + case-studies/ethnographic interviews - exploring leadership, uncertainty and knowledge production (in a range of practices and disciplines)
+2. research focus 2: practice-research
+    + practice-research fieldwork consisting of three distinct practices:
+        1. process-driven experimental movement practice;
+        2. solitude practice
+        3. collecting practice
+    + literature and field review focusing on:
+        1.

+- Primarily a first person investigation:[^1st] to grapple with first person experiences in, through and around the body (my body) – to fully wrestle with the uncertainty and unsayable experiences that carve into our flesh
+- creative practice-research fieldwork
+- history, philosophy
+- qualitative research through ethnographic conversations

+1. practice-research _fieldwork_ through three distinct practices (all based on the premise that we understand through doing (Ingold here?):

+    a) high resolution experiences through movement: what is unsayable? what is unknowable? what remains?
+Dance and choreographic practices are paradigmatic in this method, because "The body is both a question and an inaccessible answer ... [where] the unseen shimmers, the unheard whispers, the unfelt is caressed and we intuit the unknown."[^heath2011]

+    b) solitary practice (leadership focused): one hour daily in solitude and silence - "doubts, or questions, or even just difficulties ... can only be found within--without distractions, without peer pressure, in solitude".[^deres2010] This component is speculative and unknown.
+It's a wildcard.

+    c) collecting practice called "unforgettable experiences": collecting hand-written notes/letters of others about memories of watching dance/performance.
+Key: analogue, experience of watching (v 'doing' in 'a' above)

+2. literature and field review: analysis of past and present through published materials (RA is primarily responsible)

+3. cross-disciplinary case studies/interviews:
+    + leadership/epistemics/uncertainty/humility/epistemic limits
+    + how to identify these cases?
+Cases ought also to be current practitioners working with PaR -- who would these be? (who are the key figures in dance? (and perhaps beyond).
+    + Possibilities could be:
+        + Bob and Lee
+        + Henk Borgdorff
+        + Michael Schwab
+        + Carol Brown
+        + Paul Magee
+        + Wendell Berry
+        + what about areas like nursing, or care-based practices?
+Go broader

+- analysis of these various data?
+    + cataloguing of collected letters/responses (sorting into various kinds of works, responses, years, etc)
+    + exploration of creative potential of photographs from main practice
+- address climate change in structure/construction of project method and management?

 1. develop two paradigmatic cases of the problem of knowledge production in PaR generally, and in dance specifically: 1) creative practice without outcome (process oriented) - authentic movement; 2) movement art work as film: package-able, shareable, digital, potentially circumvents the _problem_ of documentation
 - how are they paradigmatic (either end of spectrum related to production of research practice outcomes)?

 2. analysis of historical and current literature in PaR (and beyond) re epistemic work to produce annotated bibliography and literature database

 3. 10 x interviews with key figures in PaR (about)

+## Project plan and timetable

+(you are expected to be confident and specific about what you will do, who will do it, when you will do it, and how long it will take – in a realistic approximation)

 ## Leadership development plan